icdsa/icdsa.github.io/src/about.md

 ---
-title: About Us
+title: Why We Are Here
 layout: base.njk
 ---

-## Why We Are Here

-As Democratic Socialists, we believe that our economy should be built democratically, by and for working people, not by billionaires for profit.
+As **Democratic Socialists**, we believe that our economy should be built democratically, by and for working people, not by billionaires for profit.
 We recognize that our economic system is rooted in white supremacy and the capitalist class depends on racism to divide and oppress the working class.

-We know that political power extends beyond the ballot box—political power is created whenever people organize together, and it can be expressed in many different ways.
-We can build power together through direct action, mutual aid, protest, and education.
-We believe many different tactics, including but not limited to electoral politics, will be required to create a truly free and liberated society.
+We know that **political power** extends beyond the ballot box—political power is created whenever people organize together, and it can be expressed in many different ways. **We can build power together through direct action, mutual aid, protest, and education.** We believe many different tactics, including but not limited to electoral politics, will be required to create a truly free and liberated society.

-We regard democracy as both a means and an end.
-DSA sees democratic modes of social, political, and economic organization as a good in itself, and regards democratic decision-making as the most legitimate means of obtaining those ends.
+We regard democracy as both a means and an end. **DSA** sees democratic modes of social, political, and economic organization as a good in itself, and regards democratic decision-making as the most legitimate means of obtaining those ends.
 In practice, this means we are a deeply participatory organization, and encourage all levels of involvement.

 ## Capitalism is the problem.